lily-mara/lily-mara.github.io/content/posts/images-esp32/index.md

 <div class="callout callout-success">
 	<div class="callout-inner">
-        <div class="callout-success-header">GOAL ACHIEVED!</div>
+        <div class="callout-header">GOAL ACHIEVED!</div>
-        And just like that, we did it!
-We got the display to turn red with about 50 lines of Rust code.
+        <p>And just like that, we did it!
+We got the display to turn red with about 50 lines of Rust code.</p>
   </div>
 </div>